gucci-ninja/Soft-Eng-Lecture-Notes/3B/4A03/README.md

     - association of biology and another discipline
         - where each discipline reciprocally advances the other
         - colective discoveries emerge beyond any single field
-- geckos and how they have sticky hands and feet, they can glide and use their tail to reach zero angualr momentum
+- geckos and how they have sticky hands and feet, they can glide and use their tail to reach zero angular momentum

 #### TED Talk 3 - Jane Goodhall
 - sentient and sapient chimpanzees
+    - depend on their parents, have a childhood
+    - have sense of humour
+    - feel suffering
 - we need nature for psychological development
 - roots and shoots
 - their role in environment